autruonggiang/IT001-Lab/README.md

-# IT001 - Introduction to Programming
+# IT001 - Introduction to Programming's lab.
 Term 1 (2021-2022).